2025 JD Vance speech at the Munich Security Conference: Reactions

-Conservative New York Times columnist Bret Stephens called the speech hypocritical and "a disgrace".
-Representative Alexandria Ocasio-Cortez in a post on X addressing Vance stated "[Y]ou lied to the world in Munich.
+Conservative The New York Times columnist Bret Stephens called the speech hypocritical and "a disgrace".
+Representative Alexandria Ocasio-Cortez, in a post on X addressing Vance, stated "[Y]ou lied to the world in Munich.
 If this administration believed in free speech as you claimed, its leaders wouldn't be threatening members of Congress with criminal investigations for educating the public of their Constitutional rights".
 Representative Gerry Connolly in an interview stated: "Imagine lecturing Europeans about being afraid of their own electorate when it is Trump and Elon Musk who are firing FBI agents because they dared to do their duty, who are having loyalty test at the National Security Council, who are firing tens of thousands of federal employees because they consider them part of the deep state and can't be trusted".
 Senator Andy Kim said he felt "embarrassed for America".
-Attorney Jonathan Turley praised the speech, however.
+Attorney Jonathan Turley praised the speech.